9 Life-Changing Eye Makeup Tips You Need To Know

 2. Find the right brush for the task

-Any beauty junkie will know the (magical) power of a good brush.
+Any beauty lover will know the (magical) power of a good brush.
 Using the right tool will make your life so much easier: it’ll enhance pigment pay off and enable you to blend more easily.
 You’ll also be able to add definition and precision by using tailored brushes.
 Plus, if you’re working with different textures like shimmers, the right brush will pick up more product and apply the shimmer more consistently.
 Here’s a quick breakdown of the best brushes for different tasks:

 Blending brush: A blending brush will help create an even base color and is perfect for adding shadow in the crease, which helps to create definition.
 Morphe has a great range of brushes and they’re super affordable too, our fave blending brush is the M332 Fluffy Crease, $6.